 Bring a picture of yourself reading a great book and bring it to school this fall.
 There will be a summer reading bulletin board!

 Be as creative as you want!

 Here are links to all the public libraries patronized by D203 students.
 Click on the links below to find out more about your public library's summer reading program.
 You'll also be able to check which books are in and/or put them on hold right from the online catalog.
 Just have your library card ready!

-This summer challenge yourself to read as many books as possible, and don’t forget to include your family.
+This summer, set a goal and challenge yourself to read as many books as possible, and don’t forget to include your family.
 Follow the steps below to get started!